15 August 2013

 between your lashes

-reflecting the night's brightness
+reflecting this night's brightness

 When I know it's just sleep